 For the first time ever, the Kellogg Marketing Conference is presenting a Creative Lab session.
-Led by Ben Malbon (Marketing Director, Creative Partnerships) and the recently founded Google Brand Studio.
-The Creative Lab is a unique opportunity for students to work directly with marketing professionals to solve a high-level marketing challenge and present their solution to the Google Brand Studio and the broader conference audience.
+Led by Ben Jones (Creative Director), Mike Glaser (Product Manager, Kellogg ’09) and Lauren Johnston from the recently founded Google Brand Studio, the Creative Lab is a unique opportunity for Kellogg students to work directly with marketing professionals to solve a high-level marketing challenge and present their solution to the Google Brand Studio and the broader conference audience.

 The Creative Lab is open to only 6 student teams of 4 members.
-During the session, teams will have an hour to solve a challenge crowdsourced from the conference audience, and then select teams will present to the broader audience.
+During the session, teams will have an hour to solve a challenge presented by the Google team, and then select teams will present to the broader audience.
 Conference attendees and Google will then vote on their favorite solution.
-The team that develops and communicates the most successful solution will win an awesome prize.
+The team that develops and communicates the most successful solution will win a trip to Google’s HQs in Mountain View and an opportunity to present to Google’s marketing executives.

 Key Instructions for Registration